atsheehan/curriculum/lessons/evening-exercise-ar-querying-associations/evening-exercise-ar-querying-associations.md

-##The Brussels Sprouts Recipe Blog Needs a Makeover in ActiveRecord

 Our brussels sprouts recipe blog needs a major makeover.
 We have many recipes and each of them can have many comments.
 We need to model this blog with ActiveRecord.

 ###Learning Goals